Hypoglossal nerve: Development

 Neurons of the hypoglossal nucleus are derived from the basal plate of the embryonic medulla oblongata.
 The musculature they supply develops as the hypoglossal cord from the myotomes of the first four pairs of occipital somites.
 The nerve is first visible as a series of roots in the fourth week of development, which have formed a single nerve and link to the tongue by the fifth week.

 Function

 The hypoglossal nerve provides motor control of the extrinsic muscles of the tongue: genioglossus, hyoglossus, styloglossus, and the intrinsic muscles of the tongue.
-These represent all muscles of the tongue except the palatoglossus muscle.
+These represent all muscles of the tongue except the palatoglossus muscle, which is innervated by the vagus nerve.
 The hypoglossal nerve is of a general somatic efferent (GSE) type.

 These muscles are involved in moving and manipulating the tongue.
 The left and right genioglossus muscles in particular are responsible for protruding the tongue.
 The muscles, attached to the underside of the top and back parts of the tongue, cause the tongue to protrude and deviate towards the opposite side.
 The hypoglossal nerve also supplies movements including clearing the mouth of saliva and other involuntary activities.
 The hypoglossal nucleus interacts with the reticular formation, involved in the control of several reflexive or automatic motions, and several corticonuclear originating fibers supply innervation aiding in unconscious movements relating to speech and articulation.